benjoycect/benjoycect.github.io/_posts/2015-07-18-css-mistkaes.md

 The other day a friend asked me why part of the text in one of his text inputs was hidden.
 He accidently set a height on his <code>&lt;input></code> elements.
 This isn't a problem unique to first-time front-end developers.
 It feels good to set a height on elements.
 However, setting an explicit height can cause trouble later if you're not careful.

-First, let take a look at my friend's example with the <code>input</code> (note that you won't notice anything wrong in Chrome or desktop Safari, but keep reading).
+First, let's take a look at my friend's example with the <code>input</code> (note that you won't notice anything wrong in Chrome or desktop Safari, but keep reading).

 <select style="font-size:20px; height: 18px; margin-left: 40%; width: 20%;">
   <option>Apples</option>
   <option>Oranges</option>
-  <option>Banannas</option>
+  <option>Bananas</option>
 </select>

 To understand what is happening we need to get into the box model.
 If you've never heard of the box model, stop and read [The CSS Box Model](https://css-tricks.com/the-css-box-model/) on CSS-Tricks.
 When content is driving the size of the box, padding, border, and margin are calculated based on the edges of the content.